 At the intersection of these healthcare, education and ambassadorial roles, she has added accounting and business-management expertise after she and her husband joined their family import business in 2009 headquartered in Royal Oak, Michigan.
 They import a professional-level flute hand-made in Tokyo, Japan with a national and international customer base of musicians.

 She has two children at FCMA, four years of volunteer experience and a great enthusiasm for Montessori.
 She looks forward to deepening her involvement and giving back to the Four Corners community.

-Spencer Gillon, Trustee
+Spencer Gillon, Secretary

 Spencer Gillon is a Bachelor of Science graduate of Psychology from Wayne State University in Detroit, Michigan.
 He has spent the past three years as a research assistant at the Merrill Palmer Skillman Institute.